Omnifinity/UnityAPI/README.md

 ## NOTE: ##

-The API is under heavy redesign to cater for HTC Vive support.
+The API is stable for use with HTC Vive / Steam VR.

 The OVR support is currently unsupported but will be made available to users once the Oculus Touch becomes available.

+The OSVR support is coming.

-Note that the routines are not optimized for speed any way at the moment.
+The routines are not optimized for speed but instead clarity at the moment.